 How are meads and ciders different from beer and wine?

-These different terms come from the source of sugar.
-Actually, the easiest way to think about meads and ciders is to compare them to other alcoholic beverages, both known and unknown:
+The different names basically come from the source of sugar.
+Actually, the easiest way to think about meads and ciders is to compare them to other alcoholic beverages, both well known and relatively unknown:

 |Sugar source||Resulting drink|

 Sure can!
 Within the broad category of mead are a number of both ancient and modern “styles” that have their own names.
 Here are only a few:

 |Hydromel||Mead made to have a lower percentage of alcohol (typically 3.5% to 7% ABV)|

 |Melomel||Mead made from a mixture of honey and fruit (e.g., pineapple, elderberry, etc.)|

 |Metheglin||Mead made from honey and various spices (e.g., ginger, cinnamon, nutmeg, etc.)|

 |Cyser||Mead made from honey and apples (similar to honey cider)|